 I found out that the hacker knew my password somehow as he logged in on a first try.
 It was, in fact, a very simple password.
 But I never dreamed that it might be so important or valuable for someone to try to hack it.
 All those messages I received were the auto-replies from the spam sent by the hacker through my account.
 He uploaded over a million addresses and some of them don’t even exist anymore.
 This was a terrible experience.
 I am lucky that the account was placed under review and paused as it could have been even worse.

 How to avoid this horror:

 The data on your Elastic Email account is much more precious than you think.
-Someone who gains access to it could steal all the contacts you have been collecting for a long time.
+For example, someone who gains access to it could steal all the contacts you have been collecting for a long time.
 They could also send spam from your domain name and IP addresses.
-No explanation is required to show how bad these things can be for your business.
+We don't need to explain to show how bad these things can be for your business.
 The first thing you should do is to keep your password hard to break and secure.
-Elastic Email offers two-factor authentication which is always a good idea.
+In order to do that, Elastic Email offers two-factor authentication which is always a good idea.
 Your account has an API key - never share this or make it public - don’t store it in plain text anywhere.
-If you have a suspicion that your API Key has been leaked out, generate a new one from the menu on your Dashboard.
+However, if you have a suspicion that your API Key has been leaked out, generate a new one from the menu on your Dashboard.
 The old one will stop working.